Hantera Cookies

 Cluster analysis is used to find subgroups in exploratory analyses of your data.
 SEM allows us to study causal relationships between variables in our data and latent (unobservable) variables, such as difficult-to-measure attitudes.

-Prerequisites: Introduction to R or similar.
+Prerequisites: R2 or similar.

 This course helps you getting started with Propensity score matching applied in R / Rstudio.